-- Streaming video of film clips that will be used each week to discuss key points
+- Streaming video of film clips used each week to discuss key points;

-- Those who actively participate receive a certificate of active participation for the course.
+- Those who actively participate (a minimum of three substantive posts per week) receive a Certificate of Active Participation for the course.

 All C21 Online courses and workshops include these features:

-- Participants have access 24 hours/7 days a week to the course's password protected web site.
+- Participants have access 24 hours per day/7 days a week to the course's password-protected web site.

-- Site is open to participants at least one week before and one week after the course.
+- Site is generally open to participants one week after the course.